krosenfeld-IDM/emodpy-malaria/docs/index.rst

 Additional information about how to use |IT_s| can be found in :doc:`idmtools:index`.
-Additional information about |EMOD_s| malaria parameters can be found in :doc:`emod-malaria:parameter-overview`.
+Additional information about |EMOD_s| malaria parameters can be found in :doc:`emod/parameter-overview`.

 See :doc:`idmtools:index` for a diagram showing how |IT_s| and each of the related packages are used in an end-to-end workflow using |EMOD_s| as the